Ms. Yellow’s murals bring women’s empowerment and social issues to the forefront worldwide

 Art has always coursed through Ms. Yellow’s blood.

-It is evident in her work, colorfully found in the streets of Long Beach on the side of a holistic healing shop, in Rancho Dominguez at the Del Amo Swapmeet and internationally on various walls throughout the world.
+It is evident in her work, colorfully found in the streets of Long Beach on the side of a holistic healing shop, in Rancho Dominguez at the Del Amo Swap Meet and internationally on various walls throughout the world.

 “It’s something that has been with me for a long time,” Ms. Yellow said to the Signal Tribune, noting that she was forging her artistic skills since the early ages of around three or four.
 She painted her first mural 16 years ago after some coaxing from her friends.